ab0x90/tools/ipgeo/README.md

   --lf, --list_fields   list all the possible fields -a API_KEY, --api_key=API_KEY
                         Enter your API key
-  -F FILE_LIST, --file_list=FILE_LIST
+  -k API_KEY_FILE, --api_key_file=API_KEY_FILE
+                        Enter the filename where the API key is stored, must contain only one line with the API key -F FILE_LIST, --file_list=FILE_LIST
                         Enter your API key
   -n CIDR_NOTATION, --cidr_notation=CIDR_NOTATION